machaao/machaao-samples/index.rst

     --header 'Content-Type: application/json'

-Sending Subscription Messages
+Sending Announcements (Subscription Messaging)
 =============================================================================
 Sending a broadcasts or an announcements in order to re-engage your bot user.

 Sample CURL Command
 -----------------------------------------------------------------------------
-Below is an example CURL request to send a message / response to a particular user id using our Core Messaging APIs.
+Below is an example CURL request to send an announcement to a particular tag or list of tags using our Announcement APIs.

 ::